g-sobral/raspberry-arch/README.md

-# raspberry-arch
+# Raspberry Pi with ArchLinux

-HOW TO install and configure Arch Linux on Raspberry Pi
+HOW TO install and setup Arch Linux on Raspberry Pi

 ## SD Card Creation